ElectraProtocol/rosetta-electraprotocol/README.md

 This instance type has 8 vCPU and 16 GB of RAM.

 ### Network Settings
-To increase the load `rosetta-bitcoin` can handle, it is recommended to tune your OS settings to allow for more connections.
+To increase the load `rosetta-electraprotocol` can handle, it is recommended to tune your OS settings to allow for more connections.
 On a linux-based OS, you can run the following commands ([source](http://www.tweaked.io/guide/kernel)):
 ```text